tiagob/create-full-stack/packages/docusaurus/docs/migrations.md

 Sometimes you may need to completely wipe your local Postgres DB running on Docker.
 For instance, you're developing Create Full Stack and switching between Auth0 and no auth 😃.

-Todo this remove the Docker container then the volume.

 ```bash
 docker rm <project name>_postgres_1
 docker volume rm <project name>_db_data
 ```

+This removes the Docker container and the associated volume.